atirpetkar/Show_Me_The_Data_Structures/explanation_5.md

-In this problem I have to create a chain of blocks that is a linked list.
-I have created a class for creating the linked list.
-I have initialized the linked list with head and tail.
-Head points to the starting of the chain while tail points to the end of linked list.
-I have used Tail of the linked list to add the next block in O(1) time.
+This algorithm uses the linked list data structure to implement a Blockchain.
+Inside the linked list implementation, an append function was created to add elements to the list.

-Linked list are implemented as shown in the figure (in the classroom) ie each block points to its previous block and not the next block. (ie in the reversed order)
+Time complexity: The time complexity is linear O(n) because we traverse through every node from 1 to n which results in a running time that grows directly in proportion to n where n is the number of nodes

-Space complexity: O(n) - total space occupied by the blockchain Time complexity: O(1) - for appending a block
+Space complexity: The space complexity is linear O(n) where n is the input size because the size of the block storage scales proportionally to the size of the input.